richelleshim/spotify-github-bot/README.md

 # spotify-github-bot
 # just vibes

-LMAO IM SO DUMB... my `.git` folder isn't in this repo, so that sucks... will fix this with proper directions but it works for me right now !!
+ will fix this with proper directions + make it available as a decent package or whatever

 ## Description
 **Spotify GitHub Bot**: whenever you commit, it shows you what you were listening to at the time of the commit !! which is actually so cutesie and so slay ?! hello ?!